Transformation of lymphoma

 Find out more

-Learn more about the transformation of lymphoma – when slow-growing lymphomas become fast-growing.
+Learn more about when slow-growing lymphomas become fast-growing (transform).

-Read about lymphoma that affects your central nervous system (brain, spinal cord and eyes).
+Read about lymphoma that affects your brain, spinal cord and eyes (central nervous system).

-Some lymphomas are difficult to classify.
+In some cases, it's difficult to identify (classify) the type of lymphoma you have.
 Learn more about grey zone, double-hit, triple-hit and high-grade B-cell lymphomas not otherwise specified (NOS).

 Some statistics about the different types of lymphoma.